Caelc2216/OS-notes/Ch 5 & 6/reading.md

 # Switching Processes
 **Cooperative Approach** waits for a yeild or illegal action for OS to regain control

-**Non-Cooperative Approach** uses a timer interrupt so after a certain amount of thime the interrupt handler in the OS takes control
+**Non-Cooperative Approach** uses a timer interrupt so after a certain amount of thime the interrupt handler in the OS takes controlos